 Decibels in EMF Radiation Shielding

-By testing different materials and methods of EMF shielding, you can gauge the relative effectiveness of each shielding type.
-Using special formulas, you can even express the measured decibel value as a shielding percentage.
-A difference in a few decibels often means big jumps in shielding effectiveness.
+You can even express the measured decibel value as a shielding percentage using special formulas.
+Differences of a few decibels often mean big jumps in shielding effectiveness.